GoogleCloudPlatform/spring-cloud-gcp/cloud-spanner-spring-data-r2dbc/README.md

 The call to `execute()` produces a publisher that will publish results.
 The statements are executed in sequential order.
-For every successfully executed statement, there will be a result that contatins a number of updated rows.
+For every successfully executed statement, there will be a result that contains a number of updated rows.
-Execution stops after the first failed statement; the remaining statements are not executed.

 ```java
 Flux.from(connection.createBatch()